7:15 a.m. – 8:30 a.m.

 ♦ Yuling He, Senior Engineer, Environmental Science and Sustainable Technology, Alcoa Technical Center

 ♦ Caroline Ghosn, CEO, Levo.com

 ♦ Bala Visalatha, Director, Sam’s Club Member Strategy @ Walmart

 Session Sponsor: The Alcoa Foundation

 Disrupt: Redefining the Role of Men as Full Partners in Gender Equality

 Men have a critical role to play in creating inclusive workplaces.
 Catalyst research has found that less than half of men, who are key decision-makers in most workplaces, see gender stereotyping as a barrier to women’s advancement.
 In addition, many men are unfamiliar with how gender gaps in opportunity, pay, and advancement hurt them, too, both as leaders of companies and as members of families and communities.
 In order to create fairer workplaces in which everyone can succeed, men must be included in efforts to combat gender inequity.
-In this panel discussion, you will hear from men in various stages of their careers, some of whom have participated in Catalyst and White Men as Full Diversity Partners’ new initiative, MARC Leaders, a six-month program that enhances inclusive leadership skills with an end goal of expanding workplace diversity.
+In this panel discussion, you will hear from men in various stages of their careers, including some who have participate in a new initiative titled MARC Leaders, a six-month program that enhances inclusive leadership skills with an end goal of expanding workplace diversity.